parhansson/KMotionX/README.md

 - Implemented thread handling to make use of Posix instead of Windows thread API
 - Option to use libftdi instead of ftd2xx driver (libftdi works alot better on Linux)
 - Added latest TCC compiler 0.9.26 patched with changes made in the original version TCC67 (0.9.16 or whatever version that was)

+Note: the swig branch does not use TCC 0.9.26.
+The TCC67 which is standard on the Windows versions of Dynomotion has been patched to work on 32-bit CPUs.
+64-bit support is still broken.
+TCC 0.9.26 does not yet completely work.
+It is OK for simple code, but there are some known problems with more complex code.

 #####Changes to be made
 - (DONE) Remove dependency of CString (standard C functions)